 In other words, an intangible benefit—a superior UX culture—can directly translate into measurable growth.
 Generic design, by contrast, produces a “me-too” app that customers easily abandon for a Fintech or challenger bank.
 Only systemic design builds a “defensible advantage” weaving together trust, brand and adoption into a complete proposition no competitor can easily replicate.

-The danger of the build trap is that its costs rarely appear on the same quarter’s balance sheet.
+The danger of experience debt is that its costs rarely appear in the same quarter in which the underlying compromise was made.
 They emerge later—disguised as declining adoption, rising acquisition costs, support inflation, weaker loyalty and endless redesign cycles.

 By the time leadership recognizes the pattern, the organization has already normalized inefficiency.

-Common symptoms include rising call center volumes from confused customers, sliding app store ratings, steadily eroding NPS and churn disguised as “channel preference.”
+Common symptoms are easy to recognize: rising call center volumes from confused customers, sliding app store ratings, steadily eroding NPS and churn disguised as “channel preference.”
 Behind these symptoms lie repeated development sprints to patch the same problems, frequent product relaunches to reset UX and a proliferation of nearly duplicate features built by different teams.

 We also see swelling support and marketing budgets —money spent explaining and compensating for the poor experience.
 In one study of dozens of financial product launch failures, common outcomes seen were spoiled brand reputation, loss of market share and inefficiently spent time and money trying to recover.
 In effect, millions get poured into technology, but without leadership alignment it never translates into customer trust, growth or loyalty.